 CEO: Yotam Nisemblat

-ProteKt Therapeutics is a biopharmaceutical company aiming to develop a drug for enhancing long-term memory of those suffering from Alzheimer’s disease (AD) and mild cognitive impairment (MCI).
+ProteKt Therapeutics is a biopharmaceutical company aiming to develop potent and selective oral inhibitors of the kinase PKR for the treatment of neurodegenerative and neuroinflammatory diseases.
 The company was originally financed by a syndicate of Takeda Pharmaceutical Company through its venture group Takeda Ventures Inc., OrbiMed Israel Partners, Johnson & Johnson Innovation – JJDC, RMGP and the Israel Innovation Authority (IIA), and has operated since December 2015 in the FutuRx biotech incubator in Ness Ziona, Israel.
-In November 2019, ProteKt raised 3.6 M USD in a series A round, when two new investors joined – Fonds de solidarité FTQ and Bukwang Pharmaceutical.
-There are no marketed drugs for enhancing memory in AD and MCI and the pharmacological treatment is limited in its effect and in time.
-Inhibition of the enzyme PKR offers a unique approach for improving memory consolidation, as supported by a strong and growing body of preclinical and human evidence.
-A PKR inhibitor (PKRi) small molecule provides an attractive and novel mechanism for modulating protein synthesis that can promote learning-related neuronal modifications, thus enhancing long-term memory.
-In addition, inhibition of PKR can lead to a disease-modifying effect through it anti-inflammatory and anti-apoptotic effects, providing an attractive multimodal novel mechanism to treat AD.
-ProteKt-Tx aims to identify and develop a potent and selective oral PKRi for the treatment of cognitive disorders such as AD and MCI, for which there are significant unmet medical need.
+In November 2019, ProteKt raised 4.1 M USD in a series A round, when two new investors joined – Fonds de solidarité FTQ and Bukwang Pharmaceutical.